casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 }
 ```

-Notice that the output is the same as when we queried the dictionary directly using the first method, and the dictionary address "dictionary-eb837c4c92199e66619e163271a7e487704b5be7b103e785ed5b262f36ab6f50".
-So, we are now at the same step of interpreting the output as explained above, in the [Tokens Identified by Token ID](tokens-identified-by-token-id) and [Tokens Identified by Hash](tokens-identified-by-hash) sections.
+Notice that the output is the same as when we queried the dictionary directly using the first method, and the dictionary address is "dictionary-eb837c4c92199e66619e163271a7e487704b5be7b103e785ed5b262f36ab6f50".
+So, we now need to interpret the output as explained in the [Tokens Identified by Token ID](tokens-identified-by-token-id) and [Tokens Identified by Hash](tokens-identified-by-hash) sections.

-## FAQ
+## Frequently Asked Questions

 ### What if the value parsed from the "page_table" dictionary would look like this?